Skip to content

 This guide provides instructions on how to set up a highly available PostgreSQL cluster with Patroni on Debian or Ubuntu.

-For this setup, we will use the nodes running on Ubuntu 20.04 as the base operating system and having the following IP addresses:
+2. For this setup, we will use the nodes running on Ubuntu 22.04 as the base operating system::

 Note